Jeimer Candelario

-Jeimer Candelario (/ˈdʒeɪmər/ JAY-mer; born November 24, 1993) is an American professional baseball third baseman for the Washington Nationals of Major League Baseball (MLB).
-He has previously played in MLB for the Chicago Cubs and Detroit Tigers.
+Jeimer Candelario (/ˈdʒeɪmər/ JAY-mer; born November 24, 1993) is an American professional baseball third baseman and first baseman who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Chicago Cubs, Detroit Tigers, Washington Nationals, and Cincinnati Reds.
+He has played for the Dominican Republic national baseball team.

 Early life

 Candelario was born in New York City and moved to the Dominican Republic when he was five years old so that his father could open a baseball training center.